GremlinAviation/GremlinScripts/docs/urgency/setup.md

       - `value` the time, event id and handler, or menu text to trigger on
     - `endFlag` the flag to set true when the countdown ends
     - `messages` a list of messages to display, keyed by the countdown's seconds since start (or seconds until end, if negative)
+      - `to` the units that should receive the message (unit, group, country, coalition), or the special value `all` for everyone
       - `text` the message to display
       - `duration` how long the message should be visible (in seconds)
+    - `clips` a list of clips to play, keyed by the countdown's seconds since start (or seconds until end, if negative)
+      - `to` the units that should receive the message (unit, group, country, coalition), or the special value `all` for everyone
+      - `path` the path to the clip to play